Long-Term Disability Insurance for Engineers

 Third-party witnesses are also essential in LTD appeals.
 You can acquire written statements from family members, friends, and coworkers.
 They might see you often and can speak about your daily struggles due to your medical condition.
 They can explain your physical or mental limitations and the tasks you’re unable to complete independently, such as showering, driving, or laundry.

-Seek the Long-Term Disability Benefits You Deserve
+Seek the Long-Term Disability Benefits You Deserve As an Injured Engineer

 You depend on various physical and mental faculties to do your job as an engineer.
 When those faculties fail, you can’t work and might suffer severe financial hardships.

 At Abell and Capitan Law, we believe in protecting the rights of people who cannot work because of a disability.
 We have offices in Pennsylvania and Kentucky and welcome clients in Pennsylvania, Kentucky, and New Jersey.
-We will evaluate the circumstances of your claim and determine whether we can take your case.
+Our team will evaluate the circumstances of your claim and determine whether we can take your case.
 If we do, we will aggressively pursue the benefits you paid for to provide income when you can’t work.

 You can count on us to fight for you whether you’re filing an initial LTD claim or appealing a denied claim.
 If you’re an engineer with a disabling condition, call us at (267) 419-7888 for a free consultation at one of our offices to get started.